dan-fritchman/Thesis/content.md

     a = AnotherModule()
 ```

 The two `Module` definitions above produce identical results.
 The declarative style can be much more natural and expressive in many contexts, especially for designers familiar with popular HDLs.
-This class-based syntax produces is a pattern in Hdl21 usage.
+This class-based syntax is a pattern in Hdl21 usage.
 The `Bundle` and `Sim` objects covered in subsequent sections also make use of it.

 ### Signals